Cloud-222/TraductionRA/README.md

 ## Features

 - **Text Translation**:
-  - Utilizes **Ollama** with models like LLaMA 2 or Mistral to translate text into multiple languages.
+  - Utilizes **Ollama** with the model LLaMA 3 to translate text into multiple languages.
   - Supports dynamic language selection for source and target languages.

 - **Spelling Correction**: